-10. Traveling Chairmen shall be elected by ballot in open Conference, without debate.

-11. Stationed Chairmen shall be nominated by the preachers and lay delegates of the districts over which they are to preside.

-12. In case there should be a vacancy in the office of Chairman, during the intervals of the sessions of any Annual Conference, the President of the Conference shall have power to fill such vacancy, subject to the approval of the ensuing Quarterly Conference of the District.

-13. Whenever in the judgment of an Annual Conference, the interests of the work can be best subserved thereby, the same person may be Chairman of more than one District at the same time.

-14. The chairman shall be supported by the circuit to which he is appointed, unless he devotes all his time in labors as an Evangelist, as provided for above, in which case he shall receive his support from the district, each circuit contributing its proportion, as agreed upon in the District Conference.
+- 10. Traveling Chairmen shall be elected by ballot in open Conference, without debate. - 11.
+Stationed Chairmen shall be nominated by the Stationing Committee and elected in open Conference without debate. - 12.
+In case there should be a vacancy in the office of Chairman, during the intervals of the sessions of any Annual Conference, the President of the Conference shall have power to fill such vacancy, subject to the approval of the ensuing Quarterly Conference of the District. - 13.
+Whenever in the judgment of an Annual Conference, the interests of the work can be best subserved thereby, the same person may be Chairman of more than one District at the same time. - 14.
+The chairman shall be supported by the circuit to which he is appointed, unless he devotes all his time in labors as an Evangelist, as provided for above, in which case he shall receive his support from the district, each circuit contributing its proportion, as agreed upon in the District Conference.